What Information is Included in a Criminal Background Check?

 Other state regulations regarding employment criminal background checks include Ban the Box laws.
 These laws restrict the ability of employers to ask about an applicant’s criminal history on a job application.

-Some companies may also choose to conduct their own background checks, which can go beyond the information included in a criminal background check conducted by a third-party provider.
+Some companies may also choose to conduct it on their own, which can go beyond the information included in it conducted by a third-party provider.

 How to Perform Background Checks on Potential Employees?

 Many different types of criminal background checks can be performed on individuals when they are being considered for employment.
 For example, employers may choose to use any or all of the following types of checks: